-(a) No competitor shall be allowed fresh sheep except in extraordinary circumstances, and then only at the Judge's discretion.

-(b) No competitor shall be allowed to select or influence in any way, the selection of trial sheep.
+- (a) No competitor shall be allowed fresh sheep except in extraordinary circumstances, and then only at the Judge's discretion. - (b) No competitor shall be allowed to select or influence in any way, the selection of trial sheep. - (c) The competitor has the right to appeal, before the sheep have passed the point of balance at the casting peg, if they think the sheep are not suitable to be worked.
+If the judge approves the appeal, the competitor shall be granted a re-run.

-4.3 In the event of a re-run being awarded, the run will occur at the end of the original draw.
+4.3 In the event of a re-run being awarded for any reason, the run will occur at the end of the original draw.